-I’m a family man in my early forties.
+I’m a family man in my forties.
 Thanks to my Dad, an entrepreneurial digger-driver turned house-builder and property developer, I fell in love with buildings and architecture by the tender age of twelve.
 I was hooked.

 I remember being stood at the foot of the stairs and saying to my Dad "I want to design houses."
 He replied "That's an architect son."
 I’ve been on my architectural journey ever since.

 You could say I've taken the long way around to getting here.
 I've worked as a laborour on buildings sites, as a cost estimator for my Dad's house building company and trained to be an architectural technologist before finally practicing as a chartered architect and - dare I say it - becoming one of the UK's leading Passivhaus designers.